 Each callback option also has a companion option that sets the associated "user pointer".
 This user pointer is a pointer that libcurl doesn't touch or care about, but just passes on as an argument to the callback.
 This allows you to, for example, pass in pointers to local data all the way through to your callback function.

-Unless explicitely stated in a libcurl function documentation, it is not legal to invoke libcurl functions from within a libcurl callback.
+Unless explicitly stated in a libcurl function documentation, it is not legal to invoke libcurl functions from within a libcurl callback.